 - Before starting the engine, the safety cotter pin placed on the launching handle should be removed.
 Then it should be replaced after landing, before disembarking, to avoid unintentional firing.
-It is recommended to link the engine key with the safety cotter pin, so its removal while using the trike cannot be forgotten. - Before firing the parachute the engine must be switched off to avoid damaging the main bridle with the rotating propeller. - The activating of the rocket motor is made by pulling the red handle located under the control panel or with the help of the handle located on the left of the rear seat, if it is installed.
+It is recommended to link the engine key with the safety cotter pin, so its removal while using the trike cannot be forgotten. - Before firing the parachute it is advised, if altitude allows, switching the engine off to avoid damaging the main bridle with the rotating propeller. - If you cannot stop the engine, it will be stopped at the same time you pull the handle of the parachute, due to the switch integrated on the handle fitting. - The activating of the rocket motor is made by pulling the red handle located between the pilot's legs, on the seat frame.